 Learning Experiences & Activities

-Fellows will be exposed to each of the following core areas of focus.
-The depth of experience and exposure to each will depend on the specific interests of the resident and will be coordinated towards the start of the fellowship.
+The fellow will be exposed to each of the following core areas of focus.
+The depth of experience and exposure to each will depend on the specific interests of the fellow and will be coordinated towards the start of the fellowship.

 - 340B Program compliance and public policy